Identifying Plants

 Plants are given two different types of names:

-a.
-Common Names: these are English language names usually given to plants by amateur gardeners as a descriptive, easy to remember tag.
+These are English language names usually given to plants by amateur gardeners as a descriptive, easy to remember tag.
 Many plants have more than one common name, and sometimes the same common name can be given to several quite different plants.
 This along with the fact that there is no real control over common names makes them inaccurate and unreliable for plant identification.

 In the scientific system, plants are classified by dividing them into groups that have similar characteristics.
 These groups are then divided into smaller groups with similar characteristics.
 These are divided again and so the division of group to sub group and sub group to further sub groups goes on - until you finally have only one type of plant in each group.